radicalbit/NSDb/docs/SQL_doc.md

 DELETE FROM <metric_name> WHERE <where_clause>
 ```

 > NOTE: :`WHERE` clause must be qualified to express deletion condition.
-To delete all bits belonging to a specific metric user must use `DELETE METRIC` Nsdb command or the tricky query `DELETE FROM <metric_name> WHERE timestamp > 0` which works assuming that the metric describes a non-relativistic physics phenomenon.
+To delete all bits belonging to a specific metric user must use `DELETE METRIC` NSDb command or the tricky query `DELETE FROM <metric_name> WHERE timestamp > 0` which works assuming that the metric describes a non-relativistic physics phenomenon.

 ### Examples
 ```sql